JoseALermaIII/clashcallerbot-reddit/docs/source/getting_started/quickstart.rst

 First, add the `bot's reddit metadata`_ to `praw-example.ini` and rename to `praw.ini`, then add the database's root and desired bot user credentials to `database-example.ini` and rename to `database.ini`.

-Next, change the following line in the :mod:`clashcallerbotreddit.database`
+Next, change the following line in :mod:`clashcallerbotreddit.database`

 .. literalinclude:: ../../../clashcallerbotreddit/database.py
     :linenos: